endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 ## Deliberate consumption

-Only wear the shirts of books I've read, only wear the shirts of breweries I've been to.
-The desire to have a more intimate relationship with a book or brewery than just the image or idea of the thing.
+I prefer to only wear the shirts of books I've read, and only the shirts of breweries I've been to.
+The desire to have a more intimate relationship with a book or brewery than just the image or idea of the thing rests behind this decision.
 It is very easy to glom on to the most salient features or the ones served up to us.
 However, every time we take things at face value we abdicate a bit of her own authority to others.
 Much of this is inevitable.
 For instance I am not going to go back myself and verify all of the research findings in a certain field.
 I rely on the scientific method, the scientific community, and the peer review process.
 Other subjects are not as well grounded but yet we, in our better moments, attempt to identify trustworthy authorities in a given field and defer to their judgment.

 Occasionally, either through interest or expert training, we can delve a bit deeper ourselves and develop a more than passing judgment, we can be the aforementioned authorities through developing our subject matter expertise.
 I would like nothing more but to continue along this path with respect to books, beer, and boxing.
 I wish the same for others, though of course not for necessarily the same subjects but topics of their choosing.

-I wanted to see how their t-shirt collection stacked up on several categories and realized I could easily do such a thing, thereby scratching a few itches: web scraping, visualization, and a little analysis.
+I wanted to see how the Out of Print t-shirt collection stacked up on several categories and realized I could easily do such a thing, thereby scratching a few itches: web scraping, visualization, and a little analysis.
 Like a good bookworm I collect more than I can possibly read.
 This used to be physical, then it switched to digital, but like the t-shirts I'm cutting back.

 With a visualization in hand and an appealing target it was now a matter of deciding on the actual features to map onto.
-In keeping with the Titanic data set [link], which this is based on, I also limited my exploration to four categorical dimensions [link to different measurement types].
+In keeping with the <a href="https://www.kaggle.com/c/titanic" target="_blank">Titanic data set</a>, which this is based on, I also limited my exploration to four <a href="https://stats.stackexchange.com/questions/206/what-is-the-difference-between-discrete-data-and-continuous-data" target="_blank">categorical dimensions</a>.
 Perhaps it is the identity politics in the air, the national retrenchment we are seeing around the globe, or just a hangover from the 90’s political correct movement but whatever the influence I settled on identifying the dead old white guys.

 ## Pivot TIME

 I realize this is a sensitive topic for a variety of reasons across an uneven spectrum of validity.
 I do not wish to get more embroiled in the topic than I am already stupidity doing.
 Thus I will limit the best I can the dumb things I say.
 Even so, the decision to proceed is my own.
 It might be unfair to make the same decision for another, including the Out of Print clothing company, since I am not looking to single out anyone player, I just happened to be familiar with one company’s connection to books in particular.
 As such I decided to find a different data source, one that could and has taken its lumps.

-Back in the dark days of the early 21st century, all the way back in 2005, when magazines were still mostly physical items, a little publication called TIME put out a list of the top 100 English-language novels of the 20th century [link].
+Back in the dark days of the early 21st century, all the way back in 2005, when magazines were still mostly physical items, a little publication called TIME put out a list of <a href="http://entertainment.time.com/2005/10/16/all-time-100-novels/" target="_blank">the top 100 English-language novels of the 20th century</a>.
 Not quite the entire 20th century but starting in 1923, the year the publication got started, incidentally leaving off Ulysses from the list, and a little into the new millennium up until the list was published.

 As opposed to the generic clickbait and superficial listicles of their current website this collection actually had substance.<sup id="a2">[2](#f2)</sup> Whatever happened to this outlet, CNN also?
 I remember looking up with reverence to these sources of information.
 Then again I was a teenager.
 Perhaps my reading comprehension went up but I have a sneaking suspicion they more than met me halfway.
 A bit sad really.
 Then again, what can you expect?
 These sources of temporary information don't really, and shouldn't be relied on to, bring the wisdom to the fore.
 That is what books are for and just like that we are back.

 Switching to the TIME booklist was actually a boon to the data collection process.
 We are not talking about large data sets in any case but there are different degrees of workable or friendly data sets.
 Out of Print provides only the book titles of the shirts it sells.
 No author name and no publication date.
 Those are crucial pieces of information in determining the novelist’s characteristics.

-Definition of each feature
+## Definition of Features

 Let's define the categories in order so as to be clear about what is being tabulated.